MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Pruning; Fairness.
   - <details><summary>Digest</summary> The popularity and widespread use of pruning and quantization is driven by the severe resource constraints of deploying deep neural networks to environments with strict latency, memory and energy requirements.
 These techniques achieve high levels of compression with negligible impact on top-line metrics (top-1 and top-5 accuracy).
 However, overall accuracy hides disproportionately high errors on a small subset of examples; we call this subset Compression Identified Exemplars (CIE).

+- Dataset Cartography: Mapping and Diagnosing Datasets with Training Dynamics. [[paper]](https://arxiv.org/abs/2009.10795) [[code]](https://github.com/allenai/cartography)
+  - Swabha Swayamdipta, Roy Schwartz, Nicholas Lourie, Yizhong Wang, Hannaneh Hajishirzi, Noah A. Smith, Yejin Choi. *EMNLP 2020*
+  - Key Word: Training Dynamics; Data Map; Curriculum Learning.
+  - <details><summary>Digest</summary> Large datasets have become commonplace in NLP research.
+However, the increased emphasis on data quantity has made it challenging to assess the quality of data.
+We introduce Data Maps---a model-based tool to characterize and diagnose datasets.
+We leverage a largely ignored source of information: the behavior of the model on individual instances during training (training dynamics) for building data maps.

 - What is being transferred in transfer learning? [[paper]](https://arxiv.org/abs/2008.11687) [[code]](https://github.com/google-research/understanding-transfer-learning)
   - Behnam Neyshabur, Hanie Sedghi, Chiyuan Zhang. *NeurIPS 2020*
   - Key Word: Transfer Learning.